-Apple Inc. (NASDAQ:AAPL) shares were down Wednesday following an IDC report that the global tablet market was down 7% in the 2Q versus the same period last year.
+Apple Inc. shares were down Wednesday following an IDC report that the global tablet market was down 7% in the 2Q versus the same period last year.
 This is the third straight quarter in which tablet shipments have seen a decline, negatively affecting the iPad maker who dominates the industry.

 Tablet market slowing